CreamFirst/cream-bot-messenger/cove.md

 CURRENT LIVE EVENT:
-Thursday, May 7 - Open Mic Night - 8pm
+Thursday, July 2 - Open Mic Night - 8pm
 All welcome!

 If asked about: